hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/intro.md

 In this scenario you will learn how to:

-- Layout the source directory structure for a Kubectl plugin
+- Layout the source directory structure for a kubectl plugin
 - Connect implementation logic to command
 - Work with client references that can administer Kubernetes
 - List and create Pods via a custom plugin